 Public honors Rayshard Brooks in Atlanta after fatal police shooting

 Mourners filed into the historic Ebenezer Baptist Church on Monday for a public viewing for Rayshard Brooks, a Black man who lay in a gold-colored casket after being killed by an Atlanta police officer outside a restaurant ten days ago.
-All wearing masks as mandated by the church, and some in Black Lives Matter T-shirts, mourner after mourner walked slowly past the casket to pay their respects.
+All wearing masks as mandated by the church, and some in Black Lives Matter T-shirts, mourner after mourner walked slowly past the casket to pay their respects to Brooks, who lay in a white suit with gold buttons and aviator sunglasses on his face.
 One woman faced the casket with open arms and then pumped her fist in the air.

-The body arrived in a black hearse with a placard bearing Brooks picture, next to which was written: "KILLED in Atlanta, Georgia 2020".
+The body arrived in a black hearse with a placard bearing Brooks' picture and the words: "KILLED in Atlanta, Georgia 2020".
 The casket was escorted into a church steeped in the history of the Black struggle for civil rights.
 Ebenezer Baptist was where Martin Luther King Jr. preached until his assassination in 1968.
 "It's important to me because this is history," said Latoia Spikes, who along with her 12-year old daughter were the first in line.
 "I want to honor him and show respect for him and his family."

 Brooks' funeral, which the family's lawyer said would be paid for by filmmaker Tyler Perry, is scheduled for Tuesday.
 On June 12, police were called to a Wendy's fast food restaurant in Atlanta by an employee that reported that Brooks was asleep in his car in the drive-through lane and appeared intoxicated.